• Skip to primary navigation

 • Extra Firm Tofu - Whenever I am cooking with tofu I always use the extra firm variety (the one that comes wrapped in plastic, not in a plastic container).
 If you're running into the problem of your tofu falling apart when you're cooking with it, this could be why.
 I also recommend pressing your tofu to get rid of any excess water.

-• Liquid Aminos - If you're unfamiliar with liquid aminos, they are essentially just a lower sodium soy sauce.
-Compared to soy sauce that contains about 1000mg of sodium per serving, liquid aminos only contains about 300mg and tastes the exact same.
+• Liquid Aminos - If you're unfamiliar with liquid aminos, they are essentially just lower-sodium soy sauce.
+Compared to soy sauce which contains about 1000mg of sodium per serving, liquid aminos only contain about 300mg and taste the exact same.

 • Vegetable Broth/Oil - This recipe can be made oil-free, or with oil depending on how you want to cook the tofu.
-If you want it crispier, use oil, if you want it with less calories, use vegetable broth.
+If you want it crispier, use toasted sesame oil, if you want it with fewer calories, use vegetable broth.

 For The Creamy Sriracha Dressing:

 • Aquafaba - Aquafaba is the liquid from a can of chickpeas.
-I know it sounds crazy to use chickpea liquid as the base of a dressing, but trust me on this one.
+I know it sounds crazy to use chickpea liquid as the base of a dressing but trust me on this one.
 It whips up and has the perfect flavor for this dressing.
-Both low-sodium, and regular chickpeas will work.
+Both low-sodium and regular chickpeas will work.
 Make sure not to use unsalted.
+I love using aquafaba because it achieves a similar texture to vegan mayo except it is extremely low calorie.

 • Sriracha - You can use regular, or extra hot sriracha for this dressing.
 I love True Made Foods sriracha, because it is free of refined sugars, and it contains added vegetables.
 The best part is it tastes the exact same as traditional sriracha.